Tim Vine: Music

-Vine's musical talents, aside from the comedy songs in his act, include playing the guitar, bass, piano and drums.
+Vine plays the guitar, bass, piano and drums.

 He occasionally plays the drums at his church.
 He was in several bands, including alongside his brother Jeremy in The Flared Generation, which Smash Hits magazine described as "the most unfashionable punk band in the country.

 Vine has released three novelty music albums, Pretend Popstar - Fake Hits, Dance Floor Gridlock and Angus Crunch and the Nepali Flautist.

-Vine is a huge Elvis Presley fan, and has been since Elvis died in 1977; he has a picture of the rock and roll legend in every room at home.
-The megastar was Vine’s Specialist Subject on Celebrity Mastermind and his inspiration for performing to Viva Las Vegas on Comic Relief Does Fame Academy.
-In August 2019, Vine’s Plastic Elvis tribute act was a sell-out at the Edinburgh Fringe.
-On 6 January 2020, Plastic Elvis was the Dictionary Corner Guest on Countdown, plugging the 2020 UK tour, which was later postponed due to the COVID-19 pandemic and rescheduled for autumn 2021 through spring 2022.
-Although promotional material states "This is NOT a stand up comedy show", Vine's regular support act comic/magician John Archer plays Big Buddy Holly.
-David Martin, who wrote four of the show’s Elvis numbers, sings a duet with Plastic.
-Music is performed by The High Noon Band (UK) with backing vocals by Josie Quinn Abraham.
+Vine is a huge Elvis Presley fan and has been since his death in 1977; he has a picture of Presley in every room at his home.
+The megastar was Vine’s Specialist Subject on Celebrity Mastermind and his inspiration for performing to "Viva Las Vegas" on Comic Relief Does Fame Academy.
+In August 2019, Vine's Plastic Elvis tribute act was a sell-out at the Edinburgh Fringe.

-In May 2020, when the Eurovision Song Contest was cancelled due to the covid pandemic, Vine competed in the Isolation Song Contest representing Romania with his home-filmed, self-composed entry Room Mania.
+In May 2020, when the Eurovision Song Contest was cancelled due to the COVID-19 pandemic, Vine competed in the Isolation Song Contest representing Romania with his home-filmed, self-composed entry "Room Mania".
 John Archer also made several appearances in shots from his own house.
 The event raised around £40,000 for the homeless charity Crisis, Refuge (which supports female domestic abuse survivors) and The Trussell Trust food banks.

 Podcasts and YouTube

 In December 2007, Vine launched his first podcast, 'Tim Vine Celebrates'.
 The first episode "Tim Vine Celebrates...
 Christmas" was released for free on 19 December and includes many previously unheard jokes and humorous songs, as well as an array of comedy characters, mostly voiced by himself.

 In autumn 2019, Vine premiered his YouTube channel Tim Vine TeleVisual (TVTV), releasing a short video of sketches every Monday evening for over a year.
-Additional videos include Recreating Columbo, predominantly filmed in Vine’s home during the pandemic.
+Additional videos include Recreating Columbo, predominantly filmed in Vine's home during the pandemic.
 Vine reprised his Columbo on Countdown, dressing as and impersonating the dishevelled detective in his guest spot (3 February 2022).
-Further instalments, based on season one, form part of Vine’s YouTube channel content for 2022.
+Further instalments, based on season one, form part of Vine's YouTube channel content for 2022.

-Similarly, Vine also contributed scenes to the 2020 international project Jaws We Make, along with over 100 other superfans of Jaws.
-The entire movie was recreated using a variety of amateur/professional production methods and released on YouTube to celebrate the blockbuster’s 45th anniversary.
-The previous year, Jaws was Vine’s Specialist Subject on his second Celebrity Mastermind appearance.